500 Marquette

 500 Marquette is a 15-story, 71.7 m high-rise office building located at 500 Marquette Avenue NW in Downtown Albuquerque, New Mexico.
 The building was designed by Dwayne Lewis Architects and was completed in 1986.
 It is the fourth tallest building in the city.

 The top floor of the building was home to the Albuquerque Petroleum Club, a members-only dining club which closed in 2007.
 During the 1990s, 500 Marquette was owned and managed by the Chicago-based EQ Office.

 History

 500 Marquette was built by Cavan Associates of Phoenix and opened in 1986, costing about $45 million in total.
 Part of the project was an attached parking garage, also intended to serve the recently completed City-County Building via a pedestrian walkway above 5th Street.
 The city negotiated a deal to lease about half the garage for that purpose.
 The office building struggled financially and went into foreclosure in 1989.
 Later that year it was sold to EQ Office.
-Bernalillo County was in negotiations to purchase the building in 2008, but ended up backing off from the deal due to the worsening financial crisis at the time.
+Bernalillo County was in negotiations to purchase the building in 2008, but ended up backing off from the deal due to the Great Recession.